 Time spent chasing approvals is a pet hate of most marketers.
 All you need is a simple sign-off.
 How many emails (and time spent wording them diplomatically) does it take?

 - A marketing resource management platform with built-in workflow and approvals management can automate the process for you.
 Once your approvers, workflows and the assets requiring approval are in the system, automatic reminders will prompt your approvers of the action they need to take, freeing you up to focus on your real work!

 - Once assets are finalised, they get stored in the asset management system, meaning anyone can find the most up-to-date version of the asset they need, and use it with confidence.

 - And approvals are never lost in someone’s email inbox, in accessible to auditors.
 They’re always on hand and on the record!

 The bottom line is marketing teams need to have a system of record for the act of making marketing.

-That calls for a content and marketing operations platform such as Simple, part of the new wave of modern, cloud-based marketing resource management systems that are helping to revolutionise the working life of marketers.
+That calls for a marketing resource management platform such as Simple, part of the new wave of modern, cloud-based MRM systems that are helping to revolutionise the working life of marketers.

-Simple’s content and marketing operations platform helps enterprise marketing teams to plan, orchestrate, review and optimise their marketing activity to create exceptional customer experiences across all channels.
+Simple’s marketing resource management platform helps marketing teams plan, orchestrate, review and optimise their marketing activity to create exceptional customer experiences across all channels.
 Book a Demo to see how it works.